-The role of federal, states and counties in coordination should be a partnership enhanced by a common goal in identifying and implementing conservation management practices.
+NACo recognizes that federal, state and county partnership in coordination should be a partnership enhanced by a common goal in identifying and implementing conservation management practices.
 This would include the targeting of priority protection areas in developing sound agricultural conservation management programs.